roblesch/roblesch.github.io/about.md

 ## Christian A. Robles

 I am a graduate student based in Los Angeles studying at the [University of Southern California](https://viterbischool.usc.edu/) pursuing a Master of Science in Computer Science with a specialization in [Multimedia and Creative Technologies](https://www.youtube.com/watch?v=DR71wKEFmGs).
 I'm excited about physically based rendering, procedural animation and digital audio synthesis.
 Previously [Software Engineering at Microsoft](https://devblogs.microsoft.com/cse/).
 Connect with me on [LinkedIn](https://www.linkedin.com/in/roblesch/) and [GitHub](https://github.com/roblesch/).
+View my [resume](/assets/robles_christian_resume.pdf).

 ### Industry